ga-wdi-lessons/react-intro/readme.md

 ### You Do: A Blog Post (25 minutes / 1:30)

-> 20 minutes exercise.
-5 minutes review.
+> 20 Minutes Exercise.
+5 Minutes Review.

 Let's have some practice creating a React component from scratch.
 How about a blog post?
 * Create a `post` object literal in `src/index.js` that has the below properties.